top of page

 I know... it's easier said than done but try and encourage your child to write as often as possible; whether it's birthday or shopping lists, emails, letters, reviews, story openings or blogs.

-If they'll let you, try and take a look at their work: not to pick apart every comma (that's their teacher's job!) but to demonstrate that you're interested in what they're doing.
+If they'll let you, try and take a look at their work: not to identify every mistake but to demonstrate that you're interested in what they're doing.
+Identify specific parts you particularly enjoyed as it will prove to them that you've noticed their efforts.

 Revise Spelling, Grammar and Punctuation Naturally